FGarciaDorador/Gaming_scraper/README.md

 3. Scrap different pages like G2a, Humble bundle, eneba, steam to the fullest, etc.
 4. Improve performance by using async.
 5. Compare performance of scrappy vs BeautifulSoup.
+6. Find an accurate way to identify a videogame, taking into account that a game can be written slightly different from one page to another.